 Dr. Ken Seeley has a degree in substance abuse/addiction counseling from the University of California in Los Angeles.
 He is an interventionist who has helped many people break through their denial, accept help, and start their road to recovery.
 He has over 30 years of experience.
 He is a regular on the A&E series ‘Intervention’ and he has been on his own road to recovery for 30 years.

 It is important to get your loved one the help that they need.
 Please do not wait until they harm themselves or others.

 The addiction and intervention specialists at Ken Seeley Rehab are here to help you plan your intervention and provide clinical treatment as well as follow up for your loved one.
-Please contact us today before it is too late!
+Please contact us here or call today before it is too late!